 Some teachers and parents use addition manipulatives to help students understand the basic addition facts.
 For example, adding groups of "Apple Jacks" (a breakfast cereal) by counting will quickly lead students to understand the concepts of addition.
-By the way, it is important to note that addition skills follow naturally from counting skills, so if your student has difficulty counting, perhaps you should focus on that first.
+The sooner you can introduce base ten blocks to your students, the better.
+If you haven't already used them for counting, use them for basic addition and show students how regrouping works.

 Five Minute Frenzy Charts

 Five minute frenzy charts are 10 by 10 grids for addition fact practice.
 In each square, students write the sum of the column number and the row number.

 Called mad minutes or timed drills by some, five minute frenzies are meant to be timed to add a little more excitement to practicing addition facts.
 They are ideally used to increase a student's ability to recall addition facts quickly which has all sorts of benefits later in their school life including preventing high school teachers from complaining about "how their students can't even add single-digit numbers without using a calculator."